 This uncertainty of missing building blocks or having the wrong ones is often what makes organizations uncertain as they fear failure in regards with the proper mapping of the needed building blocks (subprojects, people, processes, information sources, change management initiatives, built-in checks and so forth).
 Lean transformation with an adaptive case management approach, a focus on the 3Ps and room for failure and iteration as in a continuous Bèta model (more here) offer ways to tackle these challenges.

-What you can learn from leading incumbents
+What you can learn regarding a digital transformation strategy from leading incumbents

 Many leading ‘incumbents’ are increasingly setting up environments where they give room to innovation, experimentation and future-oriented sessions, in order to shape their digital transformation strategy.

 They invite start-ups, newcomers, the often younger generations of technologists who master emerging technologies and/or their existing IT partners (who are also challenged) to showcase, collaboratively think, find talent and potential future scenarios, etc. They set up hackathons, organize brainstorming session days and launch trials in order to prepare for the longer term, as they decreasingly rely upon those first moving ‘digital transformation experts’ who have been repeating the same stories too long too often.

 In more than one sense you can compare this trend and the challenge of several pure digital transformation consultancies , too often operating as islands of limited expertise who start feeling that they need to broaden their scope, with the evolutions before the dot come bubble when huge ‘e-business’ specialists went bankrupt one after the other and only a small portion more or less survived.
 Many have forgotten the names of various of these large players of the early days of the Internet and what used to be called ‘e-business’.